YasonTech/benchmark_tool/README.md

 ![](./example.png)

+### Debug Notes
+If any of the scripts run on the target page implement anti-debugging features that involve interfering with the console.log() function, this module will not run properly.

 ### Chrome Extension Details

 Google Chrome (and only Google Chrome) provides a JavaScript object called *window.performance.memory* which contains info on the current status of the windows heap.
 More details can be found [here](https://webplatform.github.io/docs/apis/timing/properties/memory/).
 The chrome extension uses this to gather heap data statics over a set period of time.